telerik/winforms-docs/propertygrid/type-converters.md

 ---
 title: Type Converters
-page_title: Type Converters | UI for WinForms Documentation
+page_title: Type Converters | RadPropertyGrid
-description: Type Converters
+description: RadPropertyGrid is commonly used to visualize custom object’s properties and values.
+A common case is when a certain property is of custom type, or there is no predefined editor for the specific type
 slug: winforms/propertygrid/type-converters
 tags: type,converters
 published: True
-position: 10
+position: 6
 previous_url: propertygrid-type-converters
 ---

 # Type Converters

 __RadPropertyGrid__ is commonly used to visualize custom object’s properties and values.
 A common case is when a certain property is of custom type, or there is no predefined editor for the specific type.
 In this situation the control will only display the type as a string.
 This article demonstrates how you can modify the way a property is being displayed and edited by using custom TypeConverters.
 A [Type Converter]( https://msdn.microsoft.com/en-us/library/ayybcxe5.aspx) is used to convert values between data types.
 Here are the four main methods that are usually used when implementing a custom __Type Converter__.

 * Override the __CanConvertFrom__ method that specifies which type the converter can convert from.